 At White Rose we include hearsette transport with our funeral packages, but can provide alternative funeral transport options.

 A coffin can be surprisingly heavy and you will normally require between 4 and 6 people to carry the coffin.
 You can choose if you would like to have the coffin pre-placed in the chapel before the mourners enter – or it can be brought in after everyone has entered the chapel or church.

 The funeral director will normally provide pallbearers, however if you have family members or friends willing to help that it is a nice way for them to get involved.
 Pallbearers should ideally be of a similar height and physically able to bear the weight.

-At White Rose, we provide 4 pallbearers as standard as part of our our personalised funeral option, but friends and family members are welcome to act as pallbearers under our guidance.
+At White Rose, we provide 4 pallbearers as part of our our personalised funeral option, but friends and family members are welcome to act as pallbearers under our guidance.

 Flowers are a very traditional form of tribute at a funeral, however these days families are increasingly requesting charitable donations in lieu of flowers.
 You may still wish to have a casket spray which you can place directly on top of the coffin.

 A nice way to personalise a funeral ceremony is to bring a basket of individual flowers and invite mourners to place a flower each on the coffin.
 With a cremation, only a small amount of flowers can be cremated with the coffin, so any larger floral tributes are normally moved to an outside viewing area afterwards.